A guide of what to do in Mittagong in the Southern Highlands of NSW.

 Nestled in between Mount Gibraltar and Mount Alexandra, Mittagong and it’s surrounding areas is a playground for nature lovers!
 Mount Alexandra Reserve is home to loads of awesome bushwalks.
 One of our favourites is the Katoomba Lookout Loop Track and check out the 40 Foot Falls and 60 Foot Falls tracks, where you can cool off with a swim in the warmer months.
 The easy path around Lake Alexandra is perfect for a low-stress wander (and puppy-spotting!) and if you prefer to do it on two wheels, pull on your padded pants and head up the road to Welby Mountain Bike Trails.

 There’s three main shopping precincts in Mitta.
 For a traditional high street retail experience of nipping in and out of gorgeous and quirky shops head to the town centre at the fork in the road – where the Old Hume Highway meets Main Street.
 There’s a big range of fab shops offering everything from fashion to homewares to jewellery to antiques and everything in between.
-Look out for two of our faves, Superb Design & Interiors and Heavenly Scents & Gifts.
+Look out for two local faves, Superb Design & Interiors and Heavenly Scents & Gifts.

 There is also Highlands Marketplace and the Highlands Hub for chain stores, supermarkets and a food court.
 The industrial area around Cavendish Street is also a haven for home reno addicts and furniture fanatics.
 You’ll find flooring companies, Highland Fires & BBQs, indoor and outdoor furniture specialists and more around here.
 Gubbins Pulbrook Mitre 10 and the Highlands Selection Centre up on Main Street is also becoming a central hub for DIY’ers and renovators.

 WINING + DINING